Greek numerals: History

+The Attic numerals were probably in use by the time of Solon in the 7th century BCE, and instances of it are found from 454 BCE to 95 BCE.

+The alphabetic numerals used (all 24) letters of the Greek alphabet together with three Phoenician and Ionic ones that had been dropped from the Athenian alphabet (although kept for numbers): digamma, koppa, and sampi. in three sets of nine letters representing ones, tens, and hundreds: From = 1 to = 9, from = 10 to = 90, and from = 100 to or = 900.

+However, some signs vary from location to location due to different local alphabets being in use.

+This system probably developed around Miletus in Ionia, and 19th century classicists placed its development in the 3rd century BCE, the occasion of its first widespread use.

+This system was in limited use from at least 350 BCE, but the first official use of the alphabetic system in Greece proper is from c.a.
+200 BCE.

-The present system probably developed around Miletus in Ionia.
-19th century classicists placed its development in the 3rd century BC, the occasion of its first widespread use.
-More thorough modern archaeology has caused the date to be pushed back at least to the 5th century BC, a little before Athens abandoned its pre-Eucleidean alphabet in favour of Miletus's in 402 BC, and it may predate that by a century or two.
-The present system uses the 24 letters adopted under Eucleides, as well as three Phoenician and Ionic ones that had not been dropped from the Athenian alphabet (although kept for numbers): digamma, koppa, and sampi.
+More thorough modern archaeology has caused the date to be pushed back at least to the 5th century BCE, a little before Athens abandoned its pre-Eucleidean alphabet in favour of Miletus's in 402 BCE, and it may predate that by a century or two.
 The position of those characters within the numbering system imply that the first two were still in use (or at least remembered as letters) while the third was not.
-The exact dating, particularly for sampi, is problematic since its uncommon value means the first attested representative near Miletus does not appear until the 2nd century BC, and its use is unattested in Athens until the 2nd century CE.
+The exact dating, particularly for sampi, is problematic since its uncommon value means the first attested representative near Miletus does not appear until the 2nd century BCE, and its use is unattested in Athens until the 2nd century CE.
 (In general, Athenians resisted using the new numerals for the longest of any Greek state, but had fully adopted them by c.
 50 CE.)